75 Free SEO Tips For Small Business

 As if you aren’t busy enough already, right?

-It’s also a good habit to get into since just about everyone will be using Social Media in the not so distant future.
+It’s also a good habit to get into since just about everyone uses at least some type of Social Media platform.

 The search engines accept these permanent redirects and issue no penalty to you for using them.